Ross-Marshall/Spring-Tutorial/skippyjon-jones-003/README.txt

  	  spring-context (Already Loaded with MVC) and spring-tx for core Spring functionalities.

-      Notice that I am using version 4.3.2.RELEASE. spring-orm (1.2.6) 1.dependency for Spring ORM support, it’s required for hibernate integration in our spring project.
+      Notice that I am using version 4.3.2.RELEASE. spring-orm (1.2.6) 1.dependency for Spring ORM support, itâ€™s required for hibernate integration in our spring project.

       hibernate-entitymanager and hibernate-core dependencies for Hibernate framework.
 (Final Versions) Notice that version is 3.6.9.Final, for using Hibernate 4 all we need is to change it to 4.3.5.Final